julianschmuckli/restwork/README.md

 - PHP >= 8.0
 - Composer

-If you not have the composer installed yet on macOS:
+If you do not have the composer installed yet on macOS:
 ```bash
 brew install composer
 ```